bcgov-isd/bc-madr/bc-madr-specification.md

 	- REQUIRED to save as a Markdown file. (`this-is-kebab-naming.md`)

-	- REQUIRED Use an incremental scheme in the filename.

-	- RECOMMENDED to use an integer auto-increment scheme, e.g.
+	- REQUIRED to use an integer auto-increment scheme, e.g.

 		```bash
 		0001-this-is-kebab-naming.md